8 Weird Sleeping Positions of Dogs & What They May Mean

 Are you curious if your dog is the only one that sleeps in weird positions?
+It's actually quite common for dogs to have strange sleep positions like these.
+Why do dogs sleep so much in these funky positions?
 The sleeping positions of dogs usually varies with their mood.
-Sometimes,your dog’s sleeping position can reveal a lot about their personalities.
-How do your dogs sleep?
-Comment your thoughts below.
+We've all heard that a dog's body language says a lot.
+Sometimes, your dog’s sleeping position can reveal a lot about their personalities, too.
+We’ve compiled a list of dog sleeping position meanings here for your entertainment.
+Maybe dog owners should try some of these out!

 1. The Fetal Position